meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

 2
 ```
 - Why does the above work?
 You can rebind values to variables if the left hand side is a variable, elixir will assume this is waht you want.
-- if you use the pin operator `^` you can force a pattern match for a LHS variable
+- If you use the pin operator `^` you can force a pattern match for a LHS variable
 ```elixir
 iex(30)> a = 1
 1